 Autism Online Certificate

-The Autism Certificate Program at The University of Memphis is designed to equip students with the tools necessary to successfully work with children with autism and deal with the unique challenges and rewards associated with the disorder.
+The online Autism Certificate Program at The University of Memphis is designed to equip students with the tools necessary to successfully work with children with autism and deal with the unique challenges and rewards associated with the disorder.
 This four course certificate can be completed over one summer (two first term classes; two second term classes) and will present an introduction to autism spectrum disorder, discuss working in a variety of settings and with a variety of parents and professionals, identify strategies for effectively managing a classroom with students with autism, and cover a variety of evidence-based methods for providing both academic and behavioral instruction.
 Specific focus will be placed upon dealing with inappropriate behaviors and teaching functional communication skills.

 To be admitted students should apply to the Graduate School as a Master's Degree seeking applicant.
 Under 'Planned Course of Study' the student should select 'Autism Studies CERT'.